chasenunez/DEVO_validator/README.md

     Field(name="sample_type", type="string", required=True)
 ])

-# Validate the dataset against the schema
+# Validate the dataset against the custom schema
 report = schema.validate(df)

 # Display the validation issues (if any)